-How to Land a Celebrity Book Deal: Part Twoby: Paula
+How to Land a Celebrity Book Deal: Part Twoby: Penny

 You just built your repertoire of celebrities, young and smaller celebrities, and have also added a publicist or two to your contacts.
 Now what?
 To break into this industry you literally have to use every opportunity you can, but sometimes, all you have to do is ask.